 Smaller than the standard large maggot, pinkies are the larva of the common greenbottle fly.

-On a large part of the canal network top anglers would use pinkies alongside squatts as the standard hookbait on a typical canal peg.
+On most of the canal network top anglers would use pinkies alongside squatts as the standard hookbait on a typical canal peg.
 Squatts would make up the loosefeed in most situations.
-Roach, gudgeon, simmer bream and perch are all easily caught on pinkies.
+Roach, gudgeon, skimmer bream and perch are all easily caught on pinkies.

 Anglers store pinkies in plastic bait tins with fine sawdust, maize meal or bran added.
 When it’s warm in the summer, pinkies will quickly pupate, typically in around a week or so.
-To slow this process down, pinkies are kept in the fridge and belong hardy, they will last in good condition for at least a fortnight.
+To slow this process down, pinkies are kept in the fridge.
+They will last in good condition for at least a fortnight.

-Do make sure you get permission from the fridge owner and take care to ensure the lid is kept on the receptacle - for stories of escaped pinkies truly are the stuff of nightmares.
+Make sure you get permission from the fridge owner and take care to keep the lid of the receptacle tightly closed.
+Stories of escaped pinkies truly are the stuff of nightmares.

 Motty’s tips for fishing with pinkies